stefan-hoeck/idris2-tutorial/src/Tutorial/Relations.md

 ## Equality as a Type

-Imagine, we'd like to concatenate the contents of two CSV files, both of which we store as tables together with their schemata as shown in our discussion about dependent pairs:
+Imagine, we'd like to concatenate the contents of two CSV files, both of which we stored on disk as tables together with their schemata as shown in our discussion about dependent pairs:

 ```idris